Procrastik/RT-Weapon-Scraper/README.md

 # RT Weapon Scraper
+Note: I am working on this project alone and as such, have a very limited ability to verify data aside from spot checks and code research.
+If you enjoy this tool, please help me out by pointing out any innaccuracies you may find so that I may address them.
+I am active on the RogueTech discord server as Procrastk if you wish to reach out to me.

 **RT Weapon Scraper**
 This tool is a weapon spreadsheetizer that pulls all weapons and pertinent data for them in the entire mod directory into a spreadsheet for comparisons.
 This tool also does JSON and Unicode verification.
 This tool is written with Python 3 and utilizes the libraries os, sys, json, traceback, pandas, time, re, and tkinter.